HugoNiedzielski/tennis_hit_bounce/README.md

 ## Visualization

-To visualize the results (Ground Truth vs Prediction) overlayed on the match videoand some EDA that helped building the physics-based model, please run the Jupyter Notebook :
+To visualize the results (Ground Truth vs Prediction) overlayed on the match video and some EDA that helped building the physics-based model, please run the Jupyter Notebook :

 **`notebooks/visualization.ipynb`**